-Policy Transition: The City in Fiscal Year 2010 is currently reducing the Net Direct Debt principal on issuances paid by the General Fund, excepting Pension Obligation Bonds, at a rate of 4.5785% measured from 2010 to 2019.
-Given the City's current debt paid by the General Fund, the City will not reach consistent compliance with this policy until 2015.
+Policy Transition: The City in Fiscal Year 2010 is currently reducing the Net Direct Debt principal on issuances paid by the General Fund, excepting Pension Obligation Bonds, at a rate of 53% measured from 2010 to 2019.
 The City will make every effort where possible to be in compliance with the target 50% ten year debt reduction.